Report: Sex Abuse of Nursing Home Dementia Patients Went Unreported

 In another move thats sparked outrage, the center had to pay a $6,300 fine, which is less than a rate to live in the facility for one month.

-For over a decade, our Wisconsin elder abuse attorneys have been helping family members recognize the signs of sexual abuse and neglect in nursing homes, assisted living facilities, group homes, independent living facilities, and home health care.
+For over a decade, our Milwaukee personal injury lawyers have been helping family members recognize the signs of sexual abuse and neglect in nursing homes, assisted living facilities, group homes, independent living facilities, and home health care.